arx-research/libhalo/docs/desktop-cli.md

 ./halo-cli sign_raw -k 1 -d bf1b32988255a2371596d00d1a1c58fd37c1f105243bc8d84509ef9214687ba5
 ```

-Please review [documentation of the available commands (Halo Command Set)](/docs/halo-command-set.md) to find out
+Please review [documentation of the available commands (HaLo Command Set)](/docs/halo-command-set.md) to find out
 more details about the available commands.
 Please note that the CLI commands are invoked slightly differently,
 please review the CLI help for the details about command invocation.

 ## Building from source

-If you wish to build the Halo CLI from source, you can perform the following steps:
+If you wish to build the HaLo CLI from source, you can perform the following steps:

 1. Clone the repository:
    ```